The 20 Best Salivary Duct Stones Doctors Near Me in Hawaii, US

 Offers Telehealth

-Jaydee Giron is an Otolaryngologist and a Physician Assistant in Wailuku, Hawaii.
+Jaydee Giron is an Otolaryngologist and a Physician Assistant practicing medicine in Wailuku, Hawaii.
 Ms. Giron is rated as an Experienced provider by MediFind in the treatment of Salivary Duct Stones.
-Her top areas of expertise are Nonsyndromic Hearing Loss, Deafness Hypogonadism Syndrome, Infant Hearing Loss, and Mal De Debarquement Syndrome.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Nonsyndromic Hearing Loss, Deafness Hypogonadism Syndrome, Infant Hearing Loss, and Mal De Debarquement Syndrome.
 Ms. Giron is currently accepting new patients.

 Experienced in Salivary Duct Stones